preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/features/index.rst

 .. image:: features-business-profile-612-new.png

-In Omnia 7.0 the UI has been updated.
-For a 7.0 description, see this page: :doc:`Features (Business Profile) in Omnia 7.0 </admin-settings/business-group-settings/features-bp-7/index>`
+In Omnia 7.0 and later the UI has been updated.
+For a description, see this page: :doc:`Features (Business Profile) in Omnia v7 </admin-settings/business-group-settings/features-bp-7/index>`

 Default configuration
 ********************************